jcaip/jcaip.github.io/_posts/2020-08-14-Kernels-and-Cliques.md

 - some control over min cluster size!
 - qualitatively, the topics are much cleaner.
-- You can subsitute your own kernel method when comparing similarity scores ( include domain logic )
+- You can subsitute your own kernel method when comparing similarity scores ( include domain logic ) -
+#### 1/13/2020
+I just watched this lecture by Andrew W. Lo titled [Artificial Stupidity](https://www.youtube.com/watch?v=zqw1nmJ7XZM&t=3957s)

+Basically the idea is that we need AI to understand human behavior,

+Economists assume human behavior is purely rationaly (expected utility maximization) but this isn't true.
+Some other guy proposed a different model of behavior - essential we build a heurestic and procedurally refine it (Simons)

+New AI (deep learning) is more similar to this approach than old AI (expert systems).

+Lo wrote a paper trying to use machine learning to predict when/if a person will panic sell, and he want's to use this to create personalized finance.

+I'm a little money grubbing shit at heart, so I was thinking -

+Instead of predicting which stocks will go up, why not try to predict when people will panic.

+Because if you predict a panic successfully, you can buy the dip.

+#### 1/23/2020
+Equitable Valuation of Data:

+Shapley Value
+- nullness
+- symmetry
+- linearity

+Better than leave one out because doesn't depend of relative similarity of examples.

+MC approximation - sample random permutation of training samples.

+Then train - at each gradient update you can get marginal improvement PERF(a, b, c) - perf(a, b) by subtracting previousl performance.

+applications:
+small mumber of samples - can be used to clean a dataset

+data shapley can be computed efficiently for KNN.

+use dnn for feature then use knn

+#### 1/28/2020
+SBM (n, p, W)
+n - number of vertices
+p - probability

 # References
 [^1]: Sentence BERT: https://arxiv.org/pdf/1908.10084.pdf